pradhyumnaag30/Cardiotocography-Classification/readme.md

 Standard ML classifiers treat all errors equally—**but clinical risk is asymmetric**.
 Missing a *Pathologic* fetus is drastically worse than misclassifying a normal case as suspect.

-To reflect this, two post-processing systems were built on top of the model’s probability outputs.
+To reflect this, two post-processing systems were built on top of the XGBoost model’s probability outputs.

 ## **1. Cost-Sensitive Decision Layer (Expected Risk Minimization)**